tidepool-org/data-science-handbook/best-practices.md

 # Best Practices

+## Backing up your computer/work
+ - Try to do any/all work in a github repository to take advantage of version control.
+ - Use Google Backup and Sync, as we (Tidepool) have unlimited storage in Google Drive.
+ - If using a Mac, use Time Machine.

 ## Writing
 As a general rule of thumb if the material you are contributing is greater than 1 page, it is a good sign that it should be broken up into smaller chunks, and the chunks should be added to a searchable list.